jafingerhut/cljol/README.md

   value (i.e. Java null), or `->` if the reference is to another object -- you may find the actual class of the referenced object by following the edge labeled with the field name that leaves the node.
-* a string representation of the object's value
+* a string representation of the object's value, or the message "val maybe realizes if str'ed".
+If you see that message, it means that `cljol` has determined that if it tried to convert the value to a string, it might cause lazy sequences to be realized more than they already have been before, and it is avoiding this possibility.

 The string representation is by default limited to 50 characters, with " ..." appearing at the end if it was truncated.